 - A12.
 The concept of significant auditor attention recognizes that an audit is risk-based and focuses on identifying and assessing the risks of material misstatement of the financial statements, designing and performing audit procedures responsive to those risks, and obtaining audit evidence that is sufficient and appropriate to provide a basis for the auditor's opinion.
 For a particular account balance, class of transactions or disclosure, the higher an assessed risk of material misstatement at the assertion level, the more judgment is often involved in planning and performing the audit procedures and evaluating the results thereof.
 In designing further audit procedures, the auditor is required to obtain more persuasive audit evidence the higher the auditor's assessment of risk.
 When obtaining more persuasive audit evidence because of a higher assessment of risk, the auditor may increase the quantity of the evidence, or obtain evidence that is more relevant or reliable, for example, by placing more emphasis on obtaining third party evidence or by obtaining corroborating evidence from a number of independent sources. - A13.
 Accordingly, matters that pose challenges to the auditor in obtaining sufficient appropriate audit evidence or pose challenges to the auditor in forming an opinion on the financial statements may be particularly relevant in the auditor's determination of key audit matters. - A14.
 Areas of significant auditor attention often relate to areas of complexity and significant management judgment in the financial statements, and therefore often involve difficult or complex auditor judgments.
 In turn, this often affects the auditor's overall audit strategy, the allocation of resources and extent of audit effort in relation to such matters.
 These effects may include, for example, the extent of involvement of senior personnel on the audit engagement or the involvement of an auditor's expert or individuals with expertise in a specialized area of accounting or auditing, whether engaged or employed by the firm to address these areas. - A15.
 Various ISAs (UK) require specific communications with those charged with governance and others that may relate to areas of significant auditor attention.
 For example: - ISA (UK) 260 (Revised November 2019) requires the auditor to communicate significant difficulties, if any, encountered during the audit with those charged with governance.
-The ISAs (UK) acknowledge potential difficulties in relation to, for example: - Related party transactions, in particular limitations on the auditor's ability to obtain audit evidence that all other aspects of a related party transaction
+The ISAs (UK) acknowledge potential difficulties in relation to, for example:

-ISA (UK) 330 (Revised July 2017), The Auditor's Responses to Assessed Risks, paragraph 7(b).
+&lt;sup>16 ISA (UK) 330 (Revised July 2017), The Auditor's Responses to Assessed Risks, paragraph 7(b).